Mason-MBdev/Mason-MBdev.github.io/docs/WebChess/README.md

 - Add a player ranking system.
 - Add support for spectating matches.
 - Improve mobile compatibility.
-- Add more customization options for the board.
+- Add customization options for the UI.

 ---